Commodity Credit Corporation, USDA.

 The Commodity Credit Corporation (CCC) will hold a public hearing to receive comments on providing an allocation to a new entrant processor and allotment to a new entrant State and possible impacts on existing cane processors and producers.
 CCC will also receive comments on the evidence CCC should require from a new entrant to demonstrate eligibility for a marketing allocation.

-The public hearing will be held January 29, 2003, in the Jefferson Auditorium of the U.S. Department of Agriculture (USDA) South Building, 1400 Independence Ave, SW, Washington, DC.
-The hearing will start at 10:00 a.m.
-Eastern Standard Time (EST).
+The public hearing will be held January 29, 2003, in the Jefferson Auditorium of the U.S. Department of Agriculture (USDA) South Building, 1400 Independence Ave, SW., Washington, DC.
+The hearing will start at 10 a.m. eastern standard time (e.s.t.).

 FOR FURTHER INFORMATION CONTACT: